usmertihsan/MobileAction-Bootcamp-Graduation-Project/README.md

 Data on air pollution by the names of the cities and the range of dates a Restfull in which the information will be read and saved to the database.
 Spring Boot Framework will be applied to the application.
+(Detailed project description provided in pdf format, for more detailed explanation)
 ## Technologies
 Project is created with:
 * Java 11